Nandj/ospatrol-docs/docs/programs/ospatrol-logtest.rst

     User: dcid
     Jan 15 11:19:20 enigma sshd[18853]: Accepted publickey for dcid from 127.0.0.1 port 6725 ssh2

-You will get the alerts just like you would at /var/ossec/logs/alerts.log.
-The benefit now is that you can pipe this output to :ref:`ossec-reported` to get a better view of what is going on:
+You will get the alerts just like you would at /var/ospatrol/logs/alerts.log.
+The benefit now is that you can pipe this output to :ref:`ospatrol-reported` to get a better view of what is going on:

 .. code-block:: console

-    # cat /var/log/secure | /var/ossec/bin/ossec-logtest -a |/var/ossec/bin/ossec-reported
+    # cat /var/log/secure | /var/ospatrol/bin/ospatrol-logtest -a |/var/ospatrol/bin/ospatrol-reported
     Report completed. ==
     ————————————————
     ->Processed alerts: 522